 Unlike the SAT or ACT which both return test scores in 2-3 weeks, the PSAT results won’t be distributed until mid-December.
 Those score reports are sent directly to high schools so students might not actually get them until after winter holiday break.
 College Board says online scores will be available to students on December 12.

-This will be too late for students who chose to take the SAT December 3 or the ACT on December 10, but may be useful for students who will be taking those exams in Spring 2017.
+This will be too late for students who chose to take the ‘real’ SAT or the ACT in December, but may be useful for students who will be taking those exams in Spring 2017.
 Interesting in private tutoring to help you maximize your potential?
 Click here.

 After taking the PSAT, colleges will begin sending unsolicited mail to high school students.
 Most of these will be what we call “frisbee in the grass” postcards and should end up in the recycling bin.
 But some are useful to introduce students to unknown colleges or to get more information about ones that they are considering.